 The Curriculum followed by the college is designed and planned by Mizoram University to which the college is affiliated.
-Faculty members of the college are actively involved in curriculum design by virtue of their membership in core committees for syllabus making and revision.
+Faculty members of the college are actively involved curriculum design by virtue of their membership in core committees for syllabus making and revision.
 The university revises the syllabus from time to time to cater to the needs of the students.
 The Curriculum thus designed and adopted is incorporated by the institution.
 The college has developed a structured and effective system for implementation of the Curriculum.
-The Various means through which the institute executes it's curriculum are: ACADEMIC CALENDAR The IQAC prepares the Academic Calendar at the beginning of each semester to ensure timely delivery of curriculum to the students.
-The prepared calendar is tabled at the first General Body meeting for its endorsement.
+The Various means through which the institute executes it's curriculum are: ACADEMIC CALENDAR The IQAC prepares the Academic Calendar at its endorsement.
 All stakeholders including the teachers and students are properly notified by placing the Academic calendar at prominent places in the college as well as uploading the same on the college website.
 The Calendar serves as an important guideline to teachers who are expected to complete the syllabus within the stipulated time specified in the calendar.
 All other events to be conducted including monthly tests, internal examinations, seminars, sports etc are accommodated within the framework which primarily aims at curriculum delivery.
-Department Reports and Heads of department Meeting: Concerned departments maintain log books to ensure full coverage of the syllabus within a specific time frame.
+Department Reports and Heads of department Meeting : Concerned departments maintain log books to ensure full coverage of the syllabus within a specific time frame.
 All departments follow the academic calendar prepared by the IQAC for conduct of internal tests and assignments.
 Each department holds monthly meetings to ensure timely and effective delivery of the curriculum.
 Monthly reports are then submitted to IQAC which analysis the progress made by each department.
-Mentoring System: The college follows a mentoring system whereby the progress of individual students are monitored.
+Regular submission of monthly departmental report is one of the criteria for choosing the BEST DEPARTMENT which is a practice introduced by the IQAC from 2017-18.
+Mentoring System : The college follows a mentoring system whereby the progress of individual students are monitored.
 The system provides interface meetings with students whereby individual problems as well as institutional lacking is identified.
-For certain subjects where syllabus may not be effectively covered, remedial classes and extra classes are held.
+The IQAC has been taking up the task of grouping the students into groups and assigning the groups to all department who in turn appoints Mentors for all groups of mentees assigned to them by the IQAC.
+Guildelines for mentoring are issued to all departments.
+For certain subjects where syllabus may not be effectively covered, remedial classes and extra classes are conducted.
+Efforts will be made to start LMS.
+In the rare event that courses are not completed in time due to unforseen circumstances, provisions have been made to disseminate important study materials through whatsapp groups.